cyber-prophet/cosmos-nushell/out/gaiad/commands-md-files/gaiad debug.md

   gaiad debug [command]

 Available Commands:
-  addr        Convert an address between hex and bech32 pubkey      Decode a pubkey from proto JSON raw-bytes   Convert raw bytes output (eg. [10 21 13 255]) to hex
+  addr           Convert an address between hex and bech32 bech32-convert Convert any bech32 string to the cosmos prefix pubkey         Decode a pubkey from proto JSON raw-bytes      Convert raw bytes output (eg. [10 21 13 255]) to hex

 Flags:
   -h, --help   help for debug